emorynlp/email/README.md

 # enron

-This goal of this project is to convert the original [Enron Email Dataset](https://www.cs.cmu.edu/~./enron/) into json format.
+The goal of this project is to convert the original [Enron Email Dataset](https://www.cs.cmu.edu/~./enron/) into mordern format for investigation.

 # Environment Setup: